jmoalves/sample-complete-sw/README.md

 # sample-complete-sw
-An opnionated example of a complete software application
+An opinionated example of a complete software application